mkanoor/rbac_api_client/docs/PolicyApi.md

 api_instance = RBACApiClient::PolicyApi.new
 opts = {
   limit: 10, # Integer | Parameter for selecting the amount of data returned.
-  offset: 0 # Integer | Parameter for selecting the offset of data.
+  offset: 0, # Integer | Parameter for selecting the offset of data.
+  name: 'name_example', # String | Parameter for filtering resource by name using string contains search.
+  order_by: 'order_by_example' # String | Parameter for ordering resource by value.
 }

 begin